Credit: Flickr / Jareed / CC BY 2.0

-Whenever in foreign countries no matter how long or short your stay is, having that country's currency in pockets is always beneficial.
+When you are in any foreign country, no matter how long or short your stay is, having that country's currency in pockets is always beneficial.
 If you are in the Czech Republic, get your money exchanged to Czech Crown or Koruna (Kc), denoted by CZK.